Naan Mahaan Alla (2010 film): Development

 After his first feature film Vennila Kabadi Kuzhu, released in February 2009, became a success, receiving much critical acclaim as well, director Suseenthiran started to work on the script for his next film.
-Initially planning to do one titled Azhagarsamiyin Kudhirai, which failed to commence due to financial problems, he decided to first direct a film featuring a known lead actor, before coming back to that film.
+Initially planning to do one titled Azhagarsamiyin Kuthirai, which failed to commence due to financial problems, he decided to first direct a film featuring a known lead actor, before coming back to that film.
 He was ready with the script by August 2009, revealing details about the project.
 While his previous work was based on sporting incidents in a rural background, this one was said to be a "total city subject", shot entirely in Chennai.
-An action family entertainer, it would deal about problems in city life, according to Suseenthiran.
-On 19 August 2009, it was announced that the film was titled Naan Mahaan Alla and would be produced by K. E. Gnanavelraja under the banner of Studio Green, who earlier had produced Suriya's Sillunu Oru Kadhal and the award-winning Paruthiveeran by Ameer Sultan, which incidentally also starred Karthi in the lead role.
-It was reportedly based on a real-life incident that happened to one of the relatives of director Suseenthiran.
+An action film, it would deal about problems in city life, according to Suseenthiran.
+On 19 August 2009, it was announced that the film was titled Naan Mahaan Alla and would be produced by K. E. Gnanavelraja under the banner of Studio Green, who earlier had produced Sillunu Oru Kadhal.
+It was reportedly based on a real-life incident that happened to one of the relatives of Suseenthiran.
 He scripted the film for five months.

 Casting

-While Vennila Kabadi Kuzhu (Suseenthiran's first feature film) starred mostly newcomers, he chose Karthi for the lead role in this film as he felt that Karthi has an "innocence in his face" that was needed for this role and that he could "convey charm, innocence and being jolly at the same time".
-For the lead female role, Kajal Aggarwal, who had appeared in Tamil films like Pazhani, Saroja and Modhi Vilayadu, was roped in.
-Suseenthiran chose her after seeing her performances in the Telugu films Chandamama and Magadheera.
+While Vennila Kabadi Kuzhu starred mostly newcomers, Suseenthiran chose Karthi for the lead role in this film as he felt Karthi has an "innocence in his face" that was needed for this role and that he could "convey charm, innocence and being jolly at the same time".
+He chose Kajal Aggarwal as the lead actress after seeing her performances in the Telugu films Chandamama and Magadheera.
 He felt that her "cute expressions" were what he needed for that character.
-While Karthi's character is a middle-class bank employee, Aggarwal would play an employee in a mobile phone company.

-Soori, who also played a comedic role in Vennila Kabadi Kuzhu was again included, while Jayaprakash, who played several supporting roles and rose to fame with his performance in Pasanga was chosen to play Karthi's father.
-As in his previous film, Suseenthiran introduced several new artists, such as five boys who played the villains with one of them being Vinod who played the younger character of Surya in Nandha.
+Soori, who played a comedic role in Vennila Kabadi Kuzhu was again included, while Jayaprakash, who played several supporting roles and rose to fame with his performance in Pasanga was chosen to play Karthi's father.
+As in his previous film, Suseenthiran introduced several new artists, such as five boys who played the villains with one of them being Vinod who played the younger character of Suriya in Nandhaa.
 According to the director, he found three of them "loitering on a popular road in the city", whilst cinematographer Vijay Milton's assistant Ramachandran Durairaj and cinematographer Aruldoss debuted and played pivotal roles.